gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 3.14+ becomes the oldest supported interpreter and installers can rely on `compression.zstd` being present everywhere.

 The earlier version of PEP 777 added a wheel-version field to the filename so existing installers would skip Wheel 2.0 outputs.
-Three objections came back from the community: updates would silently stop on old installers, the existing wheel-compatibility schema was felt to be sufficient, and the `pip install ./wheel_file.whl` path was not covered.
+The community raised three objections: updates would silently stop on old installers, they found the existing wheel-compatibility schema sufficient, and the PEP missed the `pip install ./wheel_file.whl` path.
 Emma Smith worked through this with [Donald Stufft](https://github.com/dstufft) and landed on a different plan.

 The Python packaging ecosystem is too distributed to migrate coherently, so any all-at-once approach has too many downsides.
 The revised PEP 777 makes the minimum change: wheels stay zip files, and the only hard requirement is that